McGill-DMaS/Kam1n0-Community/README.md

 ## Licensing

-The software was developed by [Steven H. H. Ding](http://stevending.net/) and [Miles Q. Li](http://milesqli.github.io/) under the supervision of [Benjamin C. M. Fung](http://dmas.lab.mcgill.ca/fung/) in the Data Mining and Security Lab at McGill University, Canada.
+The software was developed by [Steven H. H. Ding](http://stevending.net/), [Miles Q. Li](http://milesqli.github.io/), and [Benjamin C. M. Fung](http://dmas.lab.mcgill.ca/fung/) in the [McGill Data Mining and Security Lab](http://dmas.lab.mcgill.ca/) and [Queen's L1NNA Research Laboratory](https://l1nna.com/) in Canada.
 It is distributed under the Apache License Version 2.0.
 Please refer to [LICENSE.txt](LICENSE.txt) for details.

-Copyright 2014-2019 McGill University and the Researchers.
+Copyright 2014-2021 McGill University and the Researchers.
 All rights reserved.

 ## Acknowledgement